 Contact The Author

-You can email me at sabersger at yahoo dot com or sabersger at gmail dot com.
+You can email me at sabersger at gmail dot com.
 Or look for me on Twitter: @jolantru.
 I also write urban fantasy under the pen-name of J. Damask.
 If you are a member of the press, my official bio is as stated before: